Who Invented Airbags and When Were They First Introduced?

 “During the ride home I couldn’t stop thinking about the accident,” he said in a 2010 interview with Invention and Technology.
 “I asked myself, ‘Why couldn’t some object come out to stop you from striking the inside of the car?'”
 Hetrick started working on sketches that very night.

-Hetrick and Linderer’s airbag designs both lacked a critical component: sensors that could detect crashes and tell the airbags when to deploy.
-In 1968, Allen Breed developed the first airbag crash sensor, reports the New York Times.
+Hetrick and Linderer’s designs both lacked a critical component: sensors that could detect crashes and tell the airbags when to deploy.
+In 1968, Allen Breed developed the first deployment crash sensor, reports the New York Times.
 He went on to found Breed Technologies, one of the world’s biggest producers of car safety systems.

 As Breed worked on his sensor, safety was front and center in the public’s mind.
 Ralph Nader’s Unsafe At Any Speed, which criticized the auto industry for not making safer cars, spent the spring of 1966 on the New York Times bestseller list.
 The same year, then-president Lyndon Johnson announced, “We can no longer tolerate unsafe automobiles.”
 Car manufacturers began to take notice.